BoomerangRosalina/BoomerangRosalinaBot/README.txt

 Boomerang Rosalina's Basic Source Code Version.

-This source code includes code needed to run a Basic Moderation/Utility Bot.
+This source code includes code needed to run a Basic Moderation/Utility/Fun discord Bot.
-It includes Ban, Kick, Mute (with DMing case ability), Timeout (With DMing Case ability), Slowmode, Clear Serverinfo, Userinfo, Poll (for Yes and No polls), Giveaways (no reroll command though) 8ball, and dice commands. (more included)
+It includes Ban, Kick, Mute (with DMing case ability), Timeout (With DMing Case ability), Slowmode, Clear Serverinfo, Userinfo, Poll (for Yes and No polls), 8ball, and dice commands. (more included)

 SETUP
-1. Download this Source code
+1. Download or fork this Source code
 2. Copy main.py to your hosting provider/computer
 3. Towards the top at client = commands.Bot(command_prefix= commands.when_mentioned_or('br;')), replace br; with your prefix
 4. At the bottom with client.run("BOTTOKENHEREE"), replace BOTTOKENHERE with your bot token.